side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 Class `path` has observer functions that allow you to obtain the string representation of a path object in either the native format or the generic format.
 See the [next section](#Class%20path-iterators-etc) for how that plays out.

-The distinction between generic format and native format is important when communicating with native C-style API's and with users.
+The distinction between generic format and native format is important when communicating with native C-style API’s and with users.
 Both tend to expect paths in the native format and may be confused by the generic format.
 The generic format is great, however, for writing portable programs that work regardless of operating system.

 The next section covers class `path` observers, composition, decomposition, query, and iteration over the elements of a path.